 About E-Learning at the School of Professional Development

 The School of Professional Development has been a leader in delivering high-quality, online graduate programs since 1996.
-It established the Office of E-Learning to expand upon its scope to provide consultation and support for all SPD instructors who wish to engage in online, web-enhanced or hybrid/blended educational models by providing training and assessment of technology and pedagogical approaches.
+It's E-Learning staff provides consultation and support for all SPD instructors who wish to engage in online, web-enhanced or hybrid/blended educational models by providing training and assessment of technology and pedagogical approaches.

-The Office of E-Learning creates programs to orient students to online learning, coordinates learner support resources, and works with various University offices to develop services for the online community.
-Students have access to a wealth of resources to help them throughout their studies, including student readiness assessment, dedicated librarians who curate research resources, and a robust portfolio of software and related IT services.
+SPD creates programs to orient students to online learning, coordinates learner support resources, and works with various University offices to develop services for the online community.
+Students have access to a wealth of resources to help them throughout their studies, including student readiness assessment , dedicated librarians who curate research resources, and a robust portfolio of software and related IT services.

-The Office of E-Learning works with faculty teaching in any modality (face-to-face, online or hybrid) to provide student-centered approaches to teaching using online technology.
+E-Learning staff work with faculty teaching in any modality (face-to-face, online or hybrid) to provide student-centered approaches to teaching using online technology.
 Whether it is enhancing a face-to-face class with web-based content or utilizing innovative new technologies and approaches to engage learners in a fully online environment, our e-learning experts can assist faculty either with a one-on-one consultation or by offering specialized training. opportunities.

 Goal 1: Continuous quality improvement for all e-learning offerings and programs within SPD.

 Goal 2: Providing on-going training and orientation for faculty and students.

 Goal 3: Support the growth of new programs and initiatives with program directors and administrators that take advantage of e-learning offerings.